trushil/Arduino-Security-Panel-System/README.md

 Now before uploading the code to ESP8266 ESP-12E UART WIFI Shield we need to manipulate the DIP buttons on the shield.
 For more details refer to this [link](https://medium.com/@manrick01/arduino-uno-esp8266-esp-12e-uart-wifi-wireless-shield-3a39858e5f25).
 We can also upload the sketch to the ESP8266 ESP-12E UART WIFI Shield with the help of Arduino Uno or Mega 2560.

-### To upload the sketch to ESP8266 ESP-12E UART WIFI Shield using Arduino Uno follow these steps:
+### Follow these steps to upload the code to ESP8266 ESP-12E UART WIFI Shield using Arduino Uno:
 * Before connecting align the DIP buttons to (DOWN, DOWN, UP, UP) from 1 to 4 respectively.
 * **Connections:** Make the connections from Arduino Uno to Wifi shield according to the table below.